abigaelbousquet/rookie-to-cookie/README.md

 # Errors/Bugs

-There is a bug in account creation where multiple users can be created under the same email if a new password is used.
-The profile page will only ever be able to display the first one that is created but it will allow the user to create another account and store the other information in firebase.
-The original account is unaffected; if the user logs out and logs back in with the correct password, the app should work as planned.
-Though, it is something that we would want to fix given a little more time.

 # Tests

 Explain the testing suites that you implemented for your program and how each test ensures that a part of the program works.